-It’s the relative assembly effort and complexity as well as assembly time that can compromise spontaneity, especially if you’re at an age when you’re no longer as supple as Olga Korbut after a hot sauna.
-I’ve encountered the hard rock fragility of ally-framed folders to which IKs are immune, though both are susceptible to cuts and abrasions.
-With an IK you just tip it out of the bag, fit the skeg, pump up three chambers and get in ~ about five minutes including a couple for pumping.
-But for sea touring I still suspect that once assembled, a packboat like a Feathercraft Kahuna (above) is easier to manage in strong winds, something which I’ve found can limit an IK.
+It’s the relative assembly effort and complexity as well as assembly time that can kill spontaneity, especially if you’re at an age when you’re no longer as supple as a leaping salmon.
+I’ve also encountered the hard rock fragility of ally-framed folders to which IKs are immune, though both are susceptible to cuts and abrasions.
+With an IK you just tip it out of the bag, fit the skeg, pump up three chambers and get in ~ about ten minutes.
+But for sea touring I still suspect that once assembled, a Feathercraft Kahuna is easier to manage in strong winds, something which I’ve found can limit an IK.

 At 75cm long (26.5 inches) the Aironaut’s cockpit hatch is the same as my mate’s ally-framed Big Kahuna.
-In all my clobber and fluctuating girth I wouldn’t want it any smaller, though I imagine there is more’ squidging’ space and no Kahuna bars getting in the way.
-You also get a spray skirt, thigh straps essential for rolling and bracing, plus a detachable, low profile skeg which is also a good idea at sea; the latter in my experience much less faff than a rudder which I’ve found to be inadequate anyway once a tailwind gets beyond a certain strength.
+In all my clobber and fluctuating girth I wouldn’t want it any smaller, though I imagine there is more’ squidging’ space and no Kahuna bars getting in the way; instead there are the thigh straps – essential for rolling and bracing.
+You also get a spray skirt plus a detachable, low profile skeg which is also a good idea at sea; the latter in my experience is much less faff than a rudder which I’ve found to be inadequate anyway once a tailwind gets beyond a certain strength.
 Good on FC for including all this in the package.
 Grabner and others take note.

 The Feathercraft Aironaut was made in Canada and went for around CAN$3000 or the same price as the otherwise similar Incept K40 which is hard to find in Europe now.